sumit4840/demo-training/README.md

 # demo-training

-This is created to demo the gitops workflow using Nirmata
+This repo helps us to demo the gitops workflow using Nirmata